The word “appreciate” has two definitions:

 “Appreciate the good, and the good appreciates.”1

 When we are grateful for the good things in our lives, more good things tend to come our way.
+When you thank someone for doing something nice, they become more likely to do nice things in the future.
 When you count your blessings, you might find that you have more blessings than you originally thought.
-When you thank someone for doing something nice, they become more likely to do nice things in the future.
+That’s why gratitude journaling tends to make people happier.
+(The flip-side of this is that complaining tends to make things worse.)

 In the world of teaching, coaching, and parenting, this principle is normally called “positive reinforcement.”
 When a child does something right, praise that behavior.
 The reward of praise encourages the good behavior to be repeated.
 This tends to be more effective than criticism at producing behavioral change.